All-Order Wichmann and Kroll Contribution in Heavy Electronic and Exotic Atoms: Introduction

 In contrast to electronic atoms, the Lamb shift in exotic atoms is mostly dominated by the vacuum polarization (VP) contribution, whereas the effects of the self-energy (SE) are almost negligible.
 While perturbative calculations (in $\alpha Z$) of the leading order VP are relatively easy to perform~\cite{ueh1935, wak1956}, all order calculations need to be carried out in the framework of bound-state QED and pose a greater challenge due to the more complicated structure of the Dirac-Coulomb propagator.
 The first calculations of the all-order VP was performed by Rinker and Wilets~\cite{raw1973} and Gyulassy~\cite{gyu1974, gyu1974a, gyu1975}, which were later improved with a different approach based on the partial-wave expansion of the electron propagator~\cite{sam1988, plss1993}.
 Since then, many studies have performed similar calculations in electronic atoms with higher accuracy and more realistic nuclear models~\cite{fmn1991, plss1993, asy1997, yer2011, sas2023, ibgv2024}.
 In contrast, exotic atoms have received less attention.
-While some studies considered heavy muonic atoms~\cite{blo1972, raw1975, ras1977, bar1982, ssm1989}, to our knowledge, exact relativistic calculations of the all-order vacuum polarization of antiprotonic atoms are not available~\cite{kik2007, pba2021, brr2025}.
+While some studies considered heavy muonic atoms~\cite{blo1972, raw1975, ras1977, bar1982, ssm1989} and recently, Patkó$\Check{\text{s}}$ and Pachucki have performed perturbative (in $\alpha Z$) VP calculations in antiprotonic atoms~\cite{pap2025}, to our knowledge, exact relativistic calculations of the all-order vacuum polarization of antiprotonic atoms are not available~\cite{kik2007, pba2021, brr2025}.

 In this contribution, therefore, we present a theoretical study of the all-order Wichmann and Kroll correction in heavy electronic and exotic atoms.
 A special emphasis is placed on highly excited circular Rydberg states and on the influence and uncertainty coming from the structure of the nucleus.
 We start our analysis by discussing the formalism and numerical methods to calculate the VP potential to all orders in $\alpha Z$ in the framework of bound-state QED in Section~\ref{Sec:VPPot}.
 After that, we will use these results to calculate the VP contribution to the Lamb shift in electronic, muonic, and antiprotonic atoms in Section~\ref{Sec:VPLamb}.
 Finally, in Section~\ref{Sec:Conc}, we will summarize our results.
 Relativistic units ($\hbar = c = m_e = 1$, $\alpha = e^2$) are used in this paper if not stated otherwise.